laluha/scan8mmfilm-app/README.md

 The scanner stores the frames named as “scanNNNNNN.jpg” where NNNNNN is a zero prefixed 6 digit frame number e.g. “scan000008.jpg”

 ## Adjusting  settings in Crop mode
-Shown below is a screenshot of the Scanner GUI in Crop Mode.
+Shown below is an annotated screenshot of the Scanner GUI in Crop Mode.

 ![camera view](img/ScannerGUI-annotated.jpg)